Medicare can be confusing, but some baseline knowledge can go a long way.

 Private insurance through a private marketplace: Many insurance companies sell health insurance directly to consumers.
 An insurance broker also can help you find the right coverage.

 I am turning 65 next year and am still working.
-Should I transition from private insurance to Medicare, and if so, how do I make the transition?
+Should I transition from private insurance to Medicare, and, if so, how would I make the transition?

 If you fail to enroll in Medicare during your IEP, you may face Part B penalties, Part D penalties and Medigap underwriting, as described above.
-The logical conclusion is that you should enroll in Medicare as soon as you are eligible, regardless of whether you are still working and are covered by your company health insurance plan.
+It would seem logical that you should enroll in Medicare as soon as you are eligible, regardless of whether you are still working and are covered by your company health insurance plan.
 But, this is not necessarily true.

-If your company has less than 20 employees, you should enroll in Medicare during the IEP that starts three months before the month you turn 65.
+If your company has less than 20 employees, you may need to enroll in Medicare during the IEP that starts three months before the month you turn 65, if the small employer plan is not designated as a "multi-employer group" plan.
 If your company has 20 or more employees, you should be able to delay Medicare enrollment penalty-free.
-You will have a special Medicare enrollment period that begins one month after you stop working or the month after your company health insurance ends, whichever comes first.
+If your employment ends or employer provided medical coverage ends, you have eight months from whichever of these events comes first to enroll.

 If you are beginning to think about Medicare, talk to your advisors about the health care coverage that is right for you, and remember the following: